JupiterOne-Archives/docs-old/guides/search-quick-start.md

 250 items.
 If you believe something is missing from a large result set, try tuning the query to generate more precise results._

-## Keywords Search
+## Ask Questions

-Just start typing any keyword such as (without quotes):
+Just start typing any keyword (or combination of keywords) such as these (without quotes):

 - compliance
 - access
 - traffic
+- ssh
+- data encrypted
+- production

 Or ask a question like: